 Extra Tip: Never dry your brushes standing up, as the water will go into the ferrule and potentially weaken the adhesive or worse, warp or crack the wood handle..Yikes!)

-3. After your brushes are dry, take the alcohol that you’ve put into your spray bottle and spray each of your brushes so that the bristles are wet (not soaked) and let them air dry.
+3. After your brushes are dry, take the alcohol that you’ve put into your spray bottle and spray each of your brush handles and bristles.
+The bristles are wet (not soaked) and let them air dry.
 The alcohol will disinfect the brushes.
 Once they are dry, they are ready to use.

 J’s Beauty Pro Tip:

 Another alternative to spot cleaning that the pros use is Parian Spirit.
 This is an environmentally friendly makeup brush cleaner and conditioner.
 It is made from citrus spirits and food grade solvents.
 It’s perfect for quick color changes or those daily brush cleanings.
-I love it because I can safely and quickly clean, condition, and disinfect my brushes in between clients.
 Your brushes will smell like a freshly squeezed orange too!!
 If you want more details about Parian Spirit, click here.